rouzitalab/chatroom/README.md

-# chatroom
+# Chatroom
-A public chatroom with private messaging option developed in C++
+A public chatroom with private text and media messaging option developed in C++ The GUI is developed by Qt.